 Do You Know Your Risk Number?

-I prefer to use a number that defines both your risk tolerance and your portfolio's.
+I prefer to use a number that defines both your risk tolerance and your portfolio's level of risk.

 1. Pinpoint Your Risk Number

-2. Match Your Investments With Your Personal Risk Number
+2. Compare Your Investments With Your Personal Risk Number

 3. Project Your Retirement Map

-Using your own computer (or even your cell phone) my simple and intuitive questionnaire will fully analyze and help you complete understand your risk tolerance.
+Using your own computer (or even your cell phone) and a short questionnaire we will fully analyze and help you completely understand your risk tolerance.

-When investing with an eye towards risk management, the entire conversation changes.
-As independent advisors our only incentive is to build a portfolio that matches your risk tolerance and then to monitor it as we go forward, there is no incentive to suggest that you take on anymore risk than you have to!
+When investing with an eye towards risk management, the entire conversation changes, there is less incentive to suggest that you take on anymore risk than you have to!
 If you'd like to determine your own risk number. click this button:

 IMPORTANT: The projections or other information generated by Riskalyze regarding the likelihood of various investment outcomes are hypothetical in nature, do not reflect actual investment results and are not guarantees of future results.
 Your Risk Number provided is on a scale of 1 to 99, with higher numbers indicating higher risk tolerance.
 Scenarios illustrated are hypothetical and not representative of any specific investment or investor.
 Individual results will vary.
 Investing is subject to risk which may involve loss of principal.
 No strategy assures success or protects against loss.